Public Sector & Government Communications Week Agenda

 Georgia Bureau of Investigation

-• Adapting to ongoing evolution: Exploring how the public communications function has evolved in response to current trends, and
+• Adapting to ongoing evolution: Exploring how the public communications function has evolved in response to current trends, and anticipate the disruptions likely to shape the landscape in 2025

-• Significant changes observed in the function’s evolution, key challenges ahead, emerging opportunities, and the strategies and tools
+• Significant changes observed in the function’s evolution, key challenges ahead, emerging opportunities, and the strategies and tools needed to address them effectively

 Panelists: